 When activated, Sound Amplifier has a prominent audio visualization feature that illustrates when sound is detected and shows the user how much the sound is boosted.
 Basically, it helps the user visualize the changes made to the audio.

 The amount of amplification is controlled with a simple slider.
 Amplification can be controlled for each ear individually.
 The user can also control the pitch of the audio.
 Thus, if the user has difficulty hearing higher range frequencies, the pitch can be adjusted accordingly.
 As with amplification, pitch is controlled with a slider, and can be adjusted for each ear separately.

 To reduce background noise and white noise, there is a “noise reduction” feature that can be set at either “High,” “Medium” or “Low.”
 The feature is effective, although when it is activated and set to High, it does reduce the degree of audio amplification.

-The basic idea is that Sound Amplifier behaves much like a hearing aid but without the same level of sophistication.
-If a user is hard of hearing and does not have hearing aids, Sound Amplifier is a convenient alternative.
+The basic idea, if that Sound Amplifier behaves much like a hearing aid but clearly without the same level of sophistication.
+However, if a user is hard of hearing and does not have hearing aids, Sound Amplifier is a convenient alternative.

 Unfortunately, Sound Amplifier does not yet have the ability to improve hearing during phone calls.

 Hearing aid support refers to two concepts.
 The first is hearing aid compatibility, and the second is direct streaming of audio from the mobile device to the hearing aid.

 The first concept is straight forward and not particularly interesting.
 Pixel smartphones, like most smartphones, are hearing aid compatible.
 The Google Pixel 4a has a hearing aid compatibility rating of M3,T4, the same rating as the iPhone.